40 Fun Ways to Celebrate Earth Day Throughout Earth Month

 5. Learn How to ID Trees

 If you're like us and LOVE trees, you may already be pretty good at identifying your favorite tree species.
 If not, pick up a local tree ID guide and see if you can identify the trees around your yard or along your favorite trail.
-Trees are most commonly ID'd by their bark, leaves, and buds.
-It's helpful to be proficient in all three points of ID so you'll be able to confidently ID throughout the year.
+Trees are most commonly identified by their bark, leaves, and buds.
+It's helpful to be proficient in all three points of identification so you'll be able to confidently ID throughout the year.
 If you'd prefer to learn in-person, sign yourself up for a tree ID walk with your local conservation organization!

 6. Clean Up Your Local Environment